acuvity/mcp-servers-registry/mcp-server-graphlit/README.md

 Ingests messages from Discord channel into Graphlit knowledge base.
     Accepts Discord channel name and an optional read limit for the number of messages to ingest.
     Requires environment variable to be configured: DISCORD_BOT_TOKEN.
     Executes asynchronously, creates Discord feed, and returns the feed identifier.
+Optionally creates a recurring feed that checks for new content every 15 minutes when 'recurring' is set to true.
 ```

 **Parameter**: